Melody171/soss-github-workshop/guides/github-basics.md

 ## What is GitHub?

 GitHub is an online platform for version control and collaboration.
-It allows you to store, edit, and track changes to your work over time — whether it’s code, data, writing, or notes.
+It allows you to store, edit, and track changes to your work over time, whether it’s code, data, writing, or notes.

 Everything on GitHub is organised into **repositories**, or "repos", which are like folders for your projects.